-prosecution only, either administrative by the AMF or criminal by the public prosecutor or an investigating magistrate.
-Under both proceedings, a person found guilty of market abuse face a maximum financial sanctions of up to €100 million or 10 times any earned profit, or for legal entities, 15 per cent of annual consolidated turnover.
-Under criminal proceedings, a natural person also faces a maximum 5 year prison sentence.
+Where market abuses are suspected, an investigation is carried out by the AMF, which can summon and take statements from witnesses, gain access to business premises and require any records of any sort.
+The AMF often works closely with the US Securities and Exchange Commission (SEC) and the DOJ, and frequently requests these authorities and other fellow regulators to gather evidence that may be of interest for its investigation.
+At the end of its investigation, if the AMF concludes that the evidence shows a market conduct violation, it must inform the criminal authorities so that a choice can be made between criminal or administrative prosecution.
+For many years, market abuses were prosecuted and sanctioned by both the AMF and the criminal justice, but in a landmark decision of 18 March 2015, the French Constitutional Court5 reversed that long-standing position.
+A law passed on 21 June 2016 now ensures that suspects of market abuses are subject to one type of prosecution only, either administrative by the AMF or criminal by the public prosecutor or an investigating magistrate.
+Under both proceedings, a person found guilty of market abuse faces a maximum financial sanctions of up to €100 million or 10 times any earned profit, or for legal entities, 15 per cent of annual consolidated turnover.
+Under criminal proceedings, a natural person also faces a maximum five-year prison sentence.
 If the authorities take the view that the alleged misconduct deserves a prison sentence, the tendency is to prosecute the case criminally.
 To date, however, most alleged market abuses are prosecuted by the AMF before its enforcement committee.
-Appeals are heard by the Paris Court of Appeals or the Council of State, depending on the status of the defendant.
+Appeals are heard either by the Paris Court of Appeals and the Court of Cassation or the Council of State, depending on the status of the defendant.
 Prior to referring a defendant to its enforcement committee, the AMF may offer to enter into a settlement.
-Such a settlement does not amount to a conviction and the defendant is not required to admit the alleged facts but must undertake to pay the Public Treasury a sum that cannot exceed the maximum pecuniary sanction applicable before the AMF enforcement committee.
+Such a settlement does not amount to a conviction and the defendant is not required to admit the alleged facts, but must undertake to pay the Public Treasury a sum that cannot exceed the maximum pecuniary sanction applicable before the AMF enforcement committee.